pauloabelha/pauloabelha.github.io/essays/homeopathy.md

 # Homeopathy and Other Species

-I’ve always been fascinated by contradictions.
-We all know they make us human — but they are never too glaring.
-They live inside us, but we do not go through life feeling theri tension all the time, and some are actually resolved when exposed.
+’ve always been fascinated by contradictions.

+We all know they make us human — but most of the time, we don’t even feel them.
+They live quietly inside us, stitched into daily life, barely tugging at the surface.
+Some unravel when exposed to evidence or thought.

-I used to think they were just waiting for evidence or better reasoning to come along.
+I used to think that was all it took — that contradictions were just waiting for better reasoning to come along.

 But a friend of mine taught me otherwise.

 She’s always supported science.
 She defended vaccines, trusted research, followed evidence.
 And yet, for years, she also believed in homeopathy — despite the broad scientific consensus that it doesn’t work, and despite the basic reasoning that makes it implausible.